inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 ## i button

-Ensuring that patients Drink, Eat and Mobilise (DrEaMing) after soon as possible after surgery is important in reducing post operative complications such as respiratory infections.
+Ensuring that patients Drink, Eat and Mobilise (DrEaMing) after soon as possible after surgery is important in reducing post operative complications such as respiratory infections and reducing length of recovery.
 Patients recieiving different types of surgery will have different guidelines concerning initiation of drinking, eating and mobilisation.
+Therefore, when viewing and interpreting the floorplan, knowledge of individual patient's recovery pathway is required.

 ## ? button